fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 React Native Testing Library's documentation has some good hints on [how to query different kinds of elements](https://callstack.github.io/react-native-testing-library/docs/how-should-i-query).
 Another guide worth reading is Kent C. Dodds article [Making your UI tests resilient to change](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change).

 The <em>render</em> function returns the queries and additional helpers, such as the <em>debug</em> function.
 The [debug](https://callstack.github.io/react-native-testing-library/docs/api#debug) function prints the rendered React tree in a user-friendly format.
 Use it if you are unsure what the React tree rendered by the <em>render</em> function looks like.
-We acquire the <em>Text</em> node tagged with the <em>testID</em> prop by using the <em>getByTestId</em> function.
+We acquire the <em>Text</em> node containing certain text by using the <em>getByText</em> function.
 For all available queries, check the React Native Testing Library's [documentation](https://callstack.github.io/react-native-testing-library/docs/api-queries).
 The <em>toHaveTextContent</em> matcher is used to assert that the node's textual content is correct.
 The full list of available React Native specific matchers can be found in the [documentation](https://github.com/testing-library/jest-native#matchers) of the jest-native library.
 Jest's [documentation](https://jestjs.io/docs/en/expect) contains every universal Jest matcher.

 The second very important React Native Testing Library concept is firing events.
 We can fire an event in a provided node by using the [fireEvent](https://callstack.github.io/react-native-testing-library/docs/api#fireevent) object's methods.
 This is useful for example typing text into a text field or pressing a button.
 Here is an example of how to test submitting a simple form: